此網頁需要支援 JavaScript 才能正確運行,請先至你的瀏覽器設定中開啟 JavaScript。

 On 16 January 2007, the ROC Financial Supervisory Commission (FSC) signed a Memorandum of Understanding with the Financial Services Authority (FSA), which split into the Financial Conduct Authority (FCA) and the Prudential Regulation Authority (PRA), to further strengthen cooperation between the two sides.
 The FSC has continuously maintained close cooperation with both the FCA and PRA.

-As of December 2024, five Taiwan commercial banks operate branches in London, namely, the Bank of Taiwan, Hua Nan Bank, Chang Hwa Bank, First Bank and Mega International Bank.
+As of June 2026, five Taiwan commercial banks operate branches in London, namely, the Bank of Taiwan, Hua Nan Bank, Chang Hwa Bank, First Bank and Mega International Bank.
 British banks such as Standard Chartered and HSBC have both established branches and subsidiaries in Taiwan.
-Furthermore, four British financial groups, including Prudential, Schroders, Standard Life Aberdeen and Barclays, have opened one insurance subsidiary, three asset management subsidiaries and one securities subsidiary in Taiwan.
+Furthermore, four British financial groups, including Prudential, Schroders, HSBC, and Barclays, have opened one insurance subsidiary, two asset management subsidiaries and one securities subsidiary in Taiwan.

 4. Education Relations